 What is GWAS?

-Genome-wide association studies (GWAS) identify genetic variants that are associated with specific traits or health conditions.
-Researchers use these studies for complex traits that result from multiple genes and environmental factors.
+A genome-wide association study (GWAS) is a research method that identifies genetic variants associated with a specific trait or health condition.
+Researchers use it for complex traits that result from many genes and environmental factors working together.

 How GWAS Works

-In a GWAS, scientists compare the DNA of people with a trait (like diabetes) to people without it.
-If a certain variant is more common in people with the trait, they say that variant is "associated" with that trait.
+In a GWAS, scientists compare the DNA of people who have a trait (like diabetes) to people who don't.
+If a certain variant is more common in people with the trait, that variant is said to be "associated" with it.

-Usually, GWAS studies must include thousands of people to discover these genetic associations reliably.
+GWAS studies usually need to include thousands of people to identify these genetic associations reliably.

 Looking for help with your results?